Utah Deaf History and Culture

 March 26, 2014

-KBYU Eleven's Community Connection is a segment showcasing Utah nonprofit organizations.
-Host Tracey Christensen interviews Stephanie Mathis, a representative of the Sego Lily Center for the Abused Deaf.
+Attached is the video of Tracey Christensen, the host of KBYU Eleven's Community Connection, a segment showcasing Utah nonprofit organizations, interviewing Stephanie Mathis, a representative of the Sego Lily Center for the Abused Deaf, on March 26, 2014.